-After the comment period closed, the LA TIG considered all comments received and revised this RP/EA as appropriate.
-A summary of comments received and the LA TIG's responses are included in Chapter 7 this Final RP/EA.
+After the comment period closes, the LA TIG will consider all comments received and will revise this RP/EA as appropriate.
+A summary of comments received and the LA TIG's responses where applicable will be included in the Final RP/EA.